napari/docs/docs/developers/contributing/hot_reload.md

 * If you've **added** a new property, that property will be added to the class/object.
 * If you've **edited** a property, that change might not be reflected
 * If you've **edited** UI, that change will only take effect if you close and reopen the widget that was changed (so main windows will not be changed but if you edit a container for a layer type and then remove and add that layer, the change **will** be reflected)
-* code within the `__init__.py` file cannot be reloaded (sorry)
+* code within the `__init__.py` file cannot be reloaded
-* new files are not actively watched - you can manually reload the list of files
+* new files are not actively watched---you can manually reload the list of files

-When `.qss` file changes, it emits an event which is handled by the application - in napari's case, it simply reloads the stylesheet and applies it to the entire application.
+When `.qss` file changes, it emits an event which is handled by the application.
+In the case of napari, it simply reloads the stylesheet and applies it to the entire application.